Project Structure

 ├── tsconfig.json # TypeScript configuration file.

-└── website # Website directory containing HTML files.
+└── website # Website directory containing HTML files (only for aws-s3-website template).

 ├── error.html # Error page HTML file.